 Is there any difference between over-the-counter tooth whiteners and Forever White?

 Yes!
-Consulting Dr. Veraghen is always the first step to whitening your teeth safely.
+Consulting Drs.
+Veraghen or Blazo is always the first step to whitening your teeth safely.
 Over-the-counter tooth whitening strips, brush-on gels and toothpastes take weeks or months to whiten your teeth just a few shades.

 Are there any side effects?